-- 16.4.4.
-Privileged Access Management (PAM) sometimes also described as Privileged Account Management, refers to a set of processes and tools for granting, controlling, monitoring, and auditing privileged access. - 16.4.5.
+16.4.4.
+Privileged Access Management (PAM) - sometimes also described as Privileged Account Management, refers to a set of processes and tools for granting, controlling, monitoring, and auditing privileged access.

+16.4.5.
 A Privileged Account is a user account with high levels of access to systems, devices and data.
 Privileged accounts may, for example, be able to install or remove software, delete data, upgrade operating systems, or modify system or application configurations.
-They may also have access to data that is not normally accessible to standard users. - 16.4.6.
+They may also have access to data that is not normally accessible to standard users.

+- 16.4.6.
 Privileged Accounts invariably have direct or indirect access to most or all IT assets of an agency or organisation.
 When used improperly or maliciously, privileged accounts represent a significant security threat to operations, often exposing sensitive data, impeding operations or damaging IT systems.
 Any compromise of these accounts is, therefore, a significant business, operational and reputational risk. - 16.4.7.
-Risks associated with privileged accounts have increased in recent years with the expansion of endpoints and use of new technologies including Cloud, Internet of Things (IoT) and the rapid and significant increase in remote and work from home following the onset of the COVID-19 pandemic. - 16.4.8.
+Risks associated with privileged accounts have increased in recent years with the expansion of endpoints and use of new technologies including Cloud, Internet of Things (IoT) and the rapid and significant increase in remote and working from home environments. - 16.4.8.
 Managing, controlling, monitoring and reviewing privileged access is fundamental to mitigating the risks posed by insider and external threats, privilege escalation threats, preventing unauthorised data access and data breaches, and meeting compliance requirements. - 16.4.9.
 There are many types of privileged access including: - Root, Domain and other Administrator accounts are typically used for installing, updating and removing software, changing configurations and administering system passwords. - Service Accounts, which may include local or domain accounts, are typically used for running processes, such as web servers, database servers, and application servers.
-These may also include the ability to change passwords. - Emergency Accounts, sometimes referred to as "DRP", "firecall" or "breakglass" accounts.
-While access to emergency accounts normally requires managerial approval as a security measure, they are typically an inefficient manual process with limited auditability. - System or Application Accounts are characteristically used by devices and systems for running operating system components and owning related files. - 16.4.10.
+These may also include the ability to change passwords. - Emergency Accounts, sometimes referred to as "DRP", "firecall", or "breakglass" accounts.
+These are highly privileged accounts that are critical for maintaining administrative access in case of emergency.
+While access to these accounts normally requires managerial approval as a security measure, they should only ever be used when normal administrative accounts are unavailable and when critically necessary. - System or Application Accounts are characteristically used by devices and systems for running operating system components and owning related files. - 16.4.10.
 Traditional administrative or management solutions are typically based on strong password management.
 Modern systems, especially in a cloud environment, require a more structured and robust means of access control and management.
-This should include the use of Multi-Factor Authentication (See Section 16.7 Multi-factor Authentication) to provide access to Privileged Accounts. - 16.4.11.
-In secure environments, privileged accounts should be reserved for network and system administrators to manage the access to and oversight of sensitive information and resources in support of normal agency or organisational operations.

-- The characteristics and capability of privileged accounts are described at 16.3.3.
+This should include the use of Multi-Factor Authentication (See Section 16.7 Multi-factor Authentication) to provide access to privileged accounts. - 16.4.11.
+In secure environments, privileged accounts should be reserved for network and system administrators to manage the access to and oversight of sensitive information and resources in support of normal agency or organisational operations. - 16.4.12.
+The characteristics and capability of privileged accounts are described at 16.3.3.
 It is important to note that systems themselves, as well as human users, may have privileged account access.
 As such it is important to clearly and individually identify all real persons, systems and devices with privileged account access. - 16.4.13.
-Access accounts or channels may have the following characteristics: - Regular access channels-protected channels that are subject to standard IT controls; - Privileged access channels (PACs)- channels that might circumvent regular controls but are deemed necessary and legitimate operational channels for reasons of practicality or cost; - Unintended channels not demanded by any technical or business requirement and represent a vulnerability.
+Access accounts or channels may have the following characteristics: - Regular access channels-protected channels that are subject to standard IT controls; - Privileged access channels (PACs)- channels that might circumvent regular controls but are deemed necessary and legitimate operational channels for reasons of practicality or cost; - Unintended channels-not demanded by any technical or business requirement and represent a vulnerability.